Coronavirus: How new virus became a global epidemic

 The first patient to be diagnosed with the new coronavirus started showing symptoms of the illness at the very beginning of December, according to a study published in the Lancet.

-By December 8 several cases of the mystery illness had emerged and had been documented by health authorities in Wuhan in the Hubei province of China.
+By December 8 several cases of the mystery illness had emerged and had been documented by health authorities in the city of Wuhan, in the Hubei province of China.

-At this point most of the people showing symptoms has lived or worked around the local Huanan Seafood Wholesale Market, where vendors have been found to be illegally trading in live wild and exotic animals.
+At this point most of the people showing symptoms have lived or worked around the local Huanan Seafood Wholesale Market, where vendors have been found to be illegally trading in live wild and exotic animals.

 Wildlife sold at the Huanan "wet" market for human consumption included wolf cubs, civet cats, bats, dogs, pigs, snakes, chickens, donkeys, badgers, bamboo rats, hedgehogs and deer.